espessartita/js-developer-pokedex/README.md

 # Trilha JS Developer - Pokedex

-Project created for DIO Bootcamp using PokeAPI, normalizeCSS and http-server.
+JavaScript project created for DIO Bootcamp using PokeAPI, normalizeCSS and http-server.

 Capped at 1st gen.